hbkworld/streaming-spec/dimensions.md

 ### Dimension Specific Meta Information

-There might be meta information that refers to a specific dimension of a signal.
+There might be meta information that refers to a specific value dimension of a signal.
 To do so the header of the meta information has to contain signal id (as in HBM Streaming Protocol) and dimension id.

 \pagebreak

-## Absolute Values
+### Absolute Values

-To calculate the absolute coordinate of the dimensions.
+To calculate the absolute coordinate of equidistant value dimensions.
 There needs to be an absolute start value.
-This will be delivered by a separate meta information.
+This can be delivered by a separate meta information.

 - The device might deliver the absolute coordinate before delivering the first data point.
 - When using incremental encoders as signal source the absolute start value might be delivered when crossing the start position.